markup-theme/markup-theme/markup_rst/source/rst.rst

 .. format-content-toctree-start

-A Sphinx project must declare all of the topics that are part of it, which means at least one `toctree` list must be declared.
+A Sphinx project must declare all of the topics that are part of it within a directive named ``toctree``.

-.. note:: Because the Market theme doesn't build its left navigation automatically from the header structures in topics and because there's no Previous/Next linking, there's no reason to put a `toctree` on more than one page.
-Instead, just put the toctree on the root page for the project (default: `index`) and add to that toctree an alphabetical list of the topics in the collection.
+.. note:: Because |theme| doesn't build its left navigation automatically from the header structures in topics and because there's no previous/next linking, there's no reason to put a ``toctree`` on more than one page.
+Instead, just put the ``toctree`` on the root page for the project (default root page name is ``index.rst``), and then add to that ``toctree`` an alphabetical list of every other topic in the collection.

 A toctree is similar to: